-1. Conduct direct research
+Conduct direct research

 It never hurts to go through the applications already on the app store to see the competition in your category and how your competitors deal with the problem you’re aiming to solve (if anyone is dealing with it at all).

-2. Survey target users
+Survey target users

 On the one hand, surveys aren’t the most reliable source of information, and you might want to at least combine this method with something else.
-On the other hand, communicating with your maybe-future customers not only allows you to validate your idea but also provides the first bits of feedback, lets you know the criteria your target audience uses to decide whether they’re willing to pay and creates some presence for your brand.
+On the other hand, communicating with your maybe-future customers not only allows you to validate your idea but also provides the first bits of feedback.
+Therefore, lets you know the criteria your target audience uses to decide whether they’re willing to pay and creates some presence for your brand.
 Win-win.

 Research search queries

-4. Run promos and ads
+Run promos and ads

 Validate the concept prototype

 You’ve sketched a concept prototype at the discovery stage to make sure your team sees the project the same way you do.
 Now it’s time to learn if it actually achieves its goal in the eyes of your potential users.
 The best way to do that is to offer the prototype to a test group in some form or another: for example, as a chatbot.
 This is easy to do and will offer you the data necessary to proceed with fewer risks.

-6. Build a medium-fidelity prototype
+Build a medium-fidelity prototype

-Basically, a medium-fidelity prototype is a mockup that allows your testers to get somewhat acquainted with your product’s proposed UX design and flow without your having to actually develop a fully functional app.
+Basically, a medium-fidelity prototype is a mockup that allows your testers to get somewhat acquainted with your product’s proposed UX design and flow without you having to actually develop a fully functional app.
 A medium-fidelity prototype is cheaper and faster to build than a full app and helps pinpoint parts that are good and parts that would be better left out from the final version.

 Build an MLP

 A minimum lovable product, or MLP, is the final step in the idea validation stage, and it’s also your first functional prototype.
-An MLP is similar to an MVP — a minimum viable product — but instead of creating the minimum necessary functionality, with an MLP you pay special attention to the unique feature of your product.
-So it’s viable but it’s also more than that.
+An MLP is similar to an MVP — a minimum viable product — but instead of creating the minimum necessary functionality, with an MLP, you pay special attention to the unique feature of your product.
+So it’s viable, but it’s also more than that.

 It all seems like a lot, doesn’t it?
 However, it’s not as daunting as it appears at first glance.
 In reality, the first two stages can take from one to two months to complete, depending on product complexity.
 These are the shortest stages, actually.